 As in adults, compliance with PAP therapy is a key factor in determining success.
 Adolescents pose a challenge.
 For many children, however, the dramatic improvement in the way they feel after PAP therapy is begun becomes an important motivating factor, but family involvement and encouragement is important.

 Oral appliances for treatment of pediatric OSA are helpful in some cases, especially in adolescents whose facial bone growth is largely complete.
 A palate expander, another device that rapidly expands the diameter of the hard palate over a six-month to one-year period has been used successfully in children as young as 6 years of age.

 Weight management, including nutritional, exercise, and behavioral elements, should be strongly encouraged for all children with OSA who are overweight or obese.
 An adequate nightly duration of sleep is an important component of weight management.

 If you suspect that your child or teen has a sleep problem that goes beyond a few nightmares or restless nights, do not delay seeking help.
-Start with your family physician.
+Start with your child’s pediatrician or call and schedule a consult with one of our board-certified pediatric sleep medicine physicians.
 The earlier a sleep problem is identified and treated, the more quickly a normal sleep routine can be restored—for everyone.

 Our Arlington and Lansdowne centers offer a kid-friendly themed room, but we can accommodate children at all our centers.
 Mom, Dad or a guardian is required to be present for patients under 18 years old.
 Most rooms have an overstuffed recliner to sleep in next to your child.
 Children are encouraged to bring their own toys, favorite blanket or any items from home that will make their stay more comfortable.